 And if prolonged life were not enough, primary care is important because it lowers costs, too.
 People who have a primary care provider save 33% on healthcare over their peers who only see specialists.
 Access to primary care helps keep people out of emergency rooms, where care costs at least four times as much other outpatient care (5).
 A study in a North Carolina ER found that nearly 60% of the patients’ problems could have been addressed in a primary care clinic for a savings of a whopping 320-720% – that’s a value of three to seven times less.

 Catching and treating problems early, which happens during annual check-ups, is also cheaper than treating severe or advanced illness, which often bring patients to specialists.
-If everyone saw a primary care provider first for their care, it would save the U.S. an estimated $67 billion every year.
+If everyone saw a primary care provider first for their care, it would save the U.S. an estimated $67 billion every year (6).
+Another study found that for every $1 increase in spending in primary care resulted in $13 in savings in overall spending (7).

 The toll on the primary care team